mor10/prototype/DOCUMENTATION.md

 To initiate creation of a course repository on the LinkedIn Learning organization account, please send a request to ldc-prod-assets@linkedin.com and include the following information:

+1. Course Name:
-1. Course name and ID
+1. Course ID:
-2. Date repo required
+1. Date repo required
-3. Preferred name of repo
+1. Preferred name of repo
-4. Instructor’s personal GitHub account name, so instructors can be invited as a collaborator.
+1. Instructor’s personal GitHub account name, so instructors can be invited as a collaborator.
-5. Producer’s personal GitHub account name.
+1. Producer’s personal GitHub account name.
-6. Accept the invite from the LinkedIn Learning organization, and begin posting to your repository.
+1. Accept the invite from the LinkedIn Learning organization, and begin posting to your repository.
 Make sure to create a README file, since Admins will not create any content in your new repo.

 Please note, that supplying files via GitHub is not a substitute for including the exercise files on LinkedIn Learning and Lynda.com.